 What to think about

-bleeding or pain worse.
-Symptoms go away after menopause is complete or after a
+The use of birth control pills may make symptoms of heavy bleeding or pain worse.
+Symptoms go away after menopause is complete or after a hysterectomy.

 When to call